 Being literate, in the broadest sense, means to have knowledge or competence to act in the targeted field, whether writing, quantifying, or investigating 21st-century environmental issues (Roadmap).
-CSTA believes that environmental literacy is the outcome of an intentional learning program coupled with the direct experience of making sense of environmental issues.
+CASE believes that environmental literacy is the outcome of an intentional learning program coupled with the direct experience of making sense of environmental issues.
 Students are able to explore and gain an understanding of the Earth and Human Activity Disciplinary Core Ideas (California Department of Education p.
 49) within the CA NGSS by using the Science and Engineering Practices and refining thinking with the Crosscutting Concepts.
 Other vital perspectives on environmental literacy have been offered by the North American Association of Environmental Education and the California Environmental Literacy Initiative (CAELI).
-CSTA shares with these organizations a goal of ensuring that every child gains access to high-quality environmental learning pathways.
+CASE shares with these organizations a goal of ensuring that every child gains access to high-quality environmental learning pathways.

-CSTA believes teaching with an emphasis on local environmental issues enables students and their communities to be "sustainable," providing students the necessary tools to be conscious consumers, informed members of society, and knowledgeable advocates for natural resources and systems.
+CASE believes teaching with an emphasis on local environmental issues enables students and their communities to be "sustainable," providing students the necessary tools to be conscious consumers, informed members of society, and knowledgeable advocates for natural resources and systems.
 This learning can be empowering and particularly relevant to students personally experiencing the environmental injustice of air, water, and soil pollution.

-CSTA believes that an environmentally literate person:
+CASE believes that an environmentally literate person:

-- Habitually recognizes and acts on the knowledge of how natural and human systems are woven together to produce ecosystem services upon which humans and the natural environment are both dependent. - Makes decisions informed by environmental science (including traditional ecological knowledge from diverse cultures) and habitually acts to sustain the natural environment for future generations. - Recognizes that access to high-quality, culturally relevant environmental learning opportunities for every student is a social justice issue and that barriers to environmental learning must be removed via thoughtful collective action and integration into the TK-16 educational system.
+- Habitually recognizes and acts on the knowledge of how natural and human systems are woven together to produce ecosystem services upon which humans and the natural environment are both dependent. - Makes decisions informed by environmental science (including traditional ecological knowledge from diverse cultures) and habitually acts to sustain the natural environment for future generations. - Recognizes that access to high-quality, culturally relevant environmental learning opportunities for every student is a social justice issue and that barriers to environmental learning must be removed via thoughtful collective action and integration into the TK-16 educational system. - Understands and is motivated to act using the ideals, principles, and practices of civic engagement to participate in resolving issues. - Understands that what people do as individuals and groups can make a difference.